What is DVR?

 Supplies students with disabilities with the opportunity to learn skills necessary for success on the job, such as customer service, how to interact with co-workers, supervisors, being on time, etc.

-Provides a clear path to an employment future for students with disabilities.
+Provides a clear path to an employment future for students with disabilities through counseling on comprehensive transition or post-secondary education.

-Provides work-based learning experiences where Young adults can build on the skills learned and develop skills in work that support their career pathway.
+Provides work-based learning experiences where youth with disabilities can build on the skills learned and develop skills in work that support their career pathway.

 As a career pathway comes into focus, DVR services will become more individualized.
 Depending upon a young adult’s circumstances and the type of support they need to achieve the employment goal, DVR may arrange for: